zaproxy/zap-api-java/README.md

 The Java implementation to access the [ZAP API](https://www.zaproxy.org/docs/api/).
 For more information about ZAP consult the (main) [ZAP project](https://github.com/zaproxy/zaproxy/).

-This project produces two libraries:
- * `zap-clientapi`, the library that contains the Java implementation to access the ZAP API;
+This project produces the library `zap-clientapi`, which contains the Java implementation to access the ZAP API.
- * `zap-clientapi-ant`, the library that contains [Ant](https://ant.apache.org/) tasks that wrap functionality provided by `zap-clientapi`.
-This library depends on `zap-clientapi` and Ant, both should be available at runtime.

 ## How to Obtain